espressif/esp-idf/docs/en/api-reference/peripherals/i2s.rst

         i2s_driver_uninstall(i2s_num); //stop & destroy i2s driver

     I2S on {IDF_TARGET_NAME} support TDM mode, up to 16 channels are available in TDM mode.
 If you want to use TDM mode, set field ``channel_format`` of :cpp:type:`i2s_config_t` to ``I2S_CHANNEL_FMT_MULTIPLE``.
 Then enable the channels by setting ``chan_mask`` using masks in :cpp:type:`i2s_channel_t`, the number of active channels and total channels will be calculate automatically.
-Also you can set a particular total channel number for it, but it shouldn't be smaller than the largest channel you use.
+You can also set a particular total channel number for it, but it shouldn't be smaller than the largest channel you use.

     If active channels are discrete, the inactive channels within total channels will be filled by a constant automatically.
 But if ``skip_msk`` is enabled, these inactive channels will be skiped.